opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.markdown

 Building the OpenCV library from scratch requires a couple of tools installed beforehand:

--   An IDE of choice (preferably), or just a CC++ compiler that will actually make the binary files.
+-   An IDE of choice (preferably), or just a C++ compiler that will actually make the binary files.
     Here we will use the [Microsoft Visual Studio](https://www.microsoft.com/visualstudio/en-us).
     However, you can use any other IDE that has a valid CC++ compiler.
 -   [CMake](http://www.cmake.org/cmake/resources/software.html), which is a neat tool to make the project files (for your chosen IDE) from the OpenCV